0.35 In Percentage

 Understanding Percentages Greater Than 100%

-It's important to note that percentages can be greater than 100%.
-This indicates that the value being expressed is more than the whole.
-For example, if a company's sales increased by 125% compared to the previous year, it means the sales have more than doubled.
+make sure to note that percentages can be greater than 100%.
+Consider this: this indicates that the value being expressed is more than the whole.
+Take this: if a company's sales increased by 125% compared to the previous year, it means the sales have more than doubled.

 Converting Percentages Back to Decimals